 - Find geospatial data and more in the IRMA Data Store

 - IMD Map/Feature Services are available for use in ArcGIS, web maps, and other software programs.

-- USGS National Geospatial Program to access the National Map, an interactive web map application for national geospatial and topographic data sets and tools.
+- USGS National Geospatial Program provides access the National Map, an interactive web map application for national geospatial and topographic data sets and tools.

-- USDA NRCS Geospatial Data Gateway for searching and accessing environmental and natural resources data.
+- USDA NRCS Geospatial Data Gateway allows you to search and access environmental and natural resources data.

-- Discover the variety of geospatial data available across the U.S. government at Data.gov
+- A variety of U.S. government data is available at Data.gov

 Tools and Applications